Gomango999/and-run/README.md

 > And Run is a tool designed specifically for my personal workflow in competitive programming contest.
 It is still under development.

 ## Features
 __Compile and run code__, and display runtime statistics in one neat package!
-No more switching between tabs to view all your input and outputs together.
+No more fiddling with annoying compile flags, or switching between input and output tags.

 ![](docs/images/and_run.png)

 __Quickly check your code__ against a series of test cases with one command.
-Great when you need to do a quick check before submitting.
+Great when you need to do a quick check for a bunch of cases before submitting.

 ![](docs/images/and_check.png)

-__Initialise code files from templates__, meaning you can get into coding without having the hassle of defining all your macros.
+__Initialise code files from templates__, meaning you can dive straight into coding without the hassle of defining all your macros first.

 ![](docs/images/and_init.png)